 An Australian Notary Public – also known as a Public Notary or a Notary – is an appointment made by their State or Territory’s Supreme Court with statutory powers to draft and certify domestic and international documents.

 Whilst most notaries are legal practitioners, not all lawyers are notaries.
-Unlike lawyers, notaries must act in the interest of the transaction as a whole to ensure its integrity.
+At Bambrick Legal, we are both.
+Unlike general lawyers, notaries must act in the interest of the transaction as a whole to ensure its integrity.

 Notaries have a unique seal that is recorded by the Department of Foreign Affairs and Trade (DFAT), and this seal is affixed to documents as close as practical to their signature.
 Unlike other countries, the commission of Notary Public does not expire and thus, notaries (subject to legislative requirements) hold their office for life.